Convection: History

 In the 1830s, in The Bridgewater Treatises, the term convection is attested in a scientific sense.
 In treatise VIII by William Prout, in the book on chemistry, it says:

 [...]
 This motion of heat takes place in three ways, which a common fire-place very well illustrates.
 If, for instance, we place a thermometer directly before a fire, it soon begins to rise, indicating an increase of temperature.
 In this case the heat has made its way through the space between the fire and the thermometer, by the process termed radiation.
 If we place a second thermometer in contact with any part of the grate, and away from the direct influence of the fire, we shall find that this thermometer also denotes an increase of temperature; but here the heat must have travelled through the metal of the grate, by what is termed conduction.
 Lastly, a third thermometer placed in the chimney, away from the direct influence of the fire, will also indicate a considerable increase of temperature; in this case a portion of the air, passing through and near the fire, has become heated, and has carried up the chimney the temperature acquired from the fire.
 There is at present no single term in our language employed to denote this third mode of the propagation of heat; but we venture to propose for that purpose, the term convection, [in footnote: [Latin] Convectio, a carrying or conveying] which not only expresses the leading fact, but also accords very well with the two other terms.

 Later, in the same treatise VIII, in the book on meteorology, the concept of convection is also applied to "the process by which heat is communicated through water".

 Terminology

 Today, the word convection has different but related usages in different scientific or engineering contexts or applications.

-In fluid mechanics, convection has a broader sense: it refers to the motion of fluid driven by density (or other property) difference.
+In fluid mechanics, convection has a broader sense: It refers to the motion of fluid driven by density (or other property) difference.

-In thermodynamics, convection often refers to heat transfer by convection, where the prefixed variant Natural Convection is used to distinguish the fluid mechanics concept of Convection (covered in this article) from convective heat transfer.
+In thermodynamics, convection often refers to heat transfer by convection, where the qualified natural convection is used to distinguish the fluid mechanics concept of convection (covered in this article) from convective heat transfer.

 Some phenomena which result in an effect superficially similar to that of a convective cell may also be (inaccurately) referred to as a form of convection; for example, thermo-capillary convection and granular convection.